Heisenberg-Limited Quantum Lidar for Joint Range and Velocity Estimation

 where $M$ is the number of identical experiment repetitions.
 The lower bound can be achieved for $M=1$ if good prior information of parameters is available~\cite{rafal2020,meyer2023}, or in general when repetition $M\gg1$.
 In the case of a lidar, classical or quantum, many identical repetitions can be realized by sending a train of identical pulses towards the target assuming its state does not change much during the total duration of the pulse train.

 So far, we have considered a fixed measurement.
-By considering the optimal measurement for each parameter, one obtains the quantum Fisher information matrix (QFIM) $J$, which for mode parameters and general states can be calculated using formulas given in Ref.~\cite{gessner2023} and in Appendix~\ref{app:QFIMmode}.
-The QFIM for our state in Eq.~\eqref{eq:instate} and parameters $\{\tau,\omega,\theta \}$ is given in Appendix~\ref{app:sqQFIM}.
+By considering the optimal measurement for each parameter, one obtains the quantum Fisher information matrix (QFIM) $J$, which for mode parameters and general states can be calculated using formulas given in Ref.~\cite{gessner2023,sorelli} and in SM~\ref{app:QFIMmode}.
+The QFIM for our state with parameters $\{\tau,\omega,\theta \}$ is given in the SM~\ref{app:sqFIM}.
 The quantum Cram\'er-Rao bound is given by $ \text{Var} [\alpha_{\text{est}}] \geq J^{-1}_{\hphantom{-1}\alpha\alpha}/M$.
 For the multiparameter case, it is generally not attainable simultaneously for all parameters, due to the fact that the optimal measurements for each parameter do not commute~\cite{liu}.

 {\em Coherent state lidar.---} Let us first consider the classical benchmark protocol that will later be compared with the quantum lidar protocol.
-The classical benchmark employs a single beam coherent state, which is a special case of Eq.~\eqref{eq:instate} with no squeezing, i.e. $\zeta_n =0$ for all $n$, and thus $N_{\text{sq}}=0$ and $N= N_{\text{coh}}$.
-For the sake of obtaining compact expressions, we only consider received signals of the form $s(t)= \bar{s}(t-\tau)e^{-i\omega t -i\theta}$ that are not frequency modulated, with real-valued envelope $\Bar{s}(t)$ centered around $0$.
-As we show in the Appendix~\ref{app:cohQFIM}, frequency modulation does not yield a benefit.
-We obtain analytically the inverse QFIM elements linked to the QCRBs (Appendix~\ref{app:cohQFIM}) $ J^{-1}_{\text{C} \,\,\,\tau\tau} = 1/4 \Delta \omega^2 N$ and $ J^{-1}_{\text{C} \,\,\,\omega \omega} =1/4 \Delta T^2 N, $ which are the classical ultimate accuracy limits.
-Note, that the QCRBs do not depend on the specific shape of the signal $s(t)$, rather they only depend on the time duration $\Delta T$ and bandwidth $\Delta\omega$.
-As we show in Appendix~\ref{app:cohFIM}, the homodyne measurement can be optimal for one of the parameters, but not optimal for both simultaneously.
+The classical benchmark employs a single beam coherent state, which is a special case of Eq.~\eqref{eq:instate} with no squeezing, i.e. $\zeta_n =0$ for all $n$.
+For the sake of obtaining compact expressions, we only consider received signals that are not frequency modulated.
+As we show in the SM~\ref{app:cohQFIM}, frequency modulation does not yield a benefit in joint estimation.
+We obtain analytically the inverse QFIM elements linked to the QCRBs (see SM~\ref{app:cohQFIM}) $ J^{-1}_{\text{C} \,\,\,\tau\tau} = 1/4 \Delta \omega^2 N$ and $ J^{-1}_{\text{C} \,\,\,\omega \omega} =1/4 \Delta T^2 N, $ which are the classical ultimate accuracy limits.
+Note, that the QCRBs do not depend on the specific shape of the signal, rather they only depend on the time duration $\Delta T$ and bandwidth $\Delta\omega$.
+As we show in the SM~\ref{app:cohFIM}, the homodyne measurement can be optimal for one of the parameters, but not optimal for both simultaneously.
 We are not aware of any measurement that achieves this optimal precision for both parameters simultaneously.
 Instead, we can benchmark with the best known CL protocol that employs heterodyne detection.
 Utilizing the Gaussian nature of the statistics, we can evaluate the CRB analytically,

 which is only a prefactor worse than the ultimate (potentially unachievable) classical performance limit and recovers the results from classical literature~\cite{helstrom}.